NaTure77/AsciiClock/README.md

 ## DESCRIPTION
-The Simple Ackii 3d Clock.
+The Simple Ascii 3d Clock.

 ## HOW TO USE
 Execute Compile.bat.
 And then the EXE file will be generated.